TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 - Parses proto3 files and generates Kotlin files for these proto3 files.
 - DSL Syntax for creating proto objects.
 - Suspending rpc calls like in Kotlin/GRPC.
-- Heavily influenced by the Java/Kotlin GRPC and Proto API.
+- Heavily influenced by the Java/Kotlin gRPC and Proto API.

 ### Supported features:
 - suspending unary-rpc and server side streaming.